TheIoTLearningInitiative/MicrosoftInternetOfThings/documentation/Presentations.md

 - Telemetry: Information flowing from a device to other systems for conveying status of device and environment
 - Inquiries: Requests from devices looking to gather required information or to initiate activities, I Am Ok!
+- Commands: Command from other systems to a device or a group of devices to perform specific activities

 # Microsoft IoT Platform: Architecture Overview